zahra-moradii/Architecture-project/README.md

 # Architecture-project
-Final project of architecture cource in the university
+Final project of Computer Architecture cource in the university

+-PROJECT DISCRIPTION-
+Implementing MIPS instructions with a single cycle system in JAVA programming language.